 If you’re struggling to pay for a funeral upfront, these assistance programs may be available to you:

 - Ask the employer or union.
 Many companies offer survivor benefits to families of deceased employers, while some unions can help to pay for funeral costs.

-- Get help from a government agency.
+- Government agencies.
 Surviving spouses of Social Security recipients qualify for a lump sum payment of $225.
 And depending on your state, you may be able to get an extra sum if you’re on Medicaid, Supplemental Security Income (SSI) or Social Security Disability Income (SSDI) benefits.

-- Start a fundraiser.
+- Fundraiser.
 Religious organizations, clubs and other associations may be willing to help raise money for the funeral.
 If not, you can request donations on a crowd-funding website like GoFundMe or Kickstarter.

 - Speak to your county coroner’s office.
 You can sign a release form with the coroner’s office confirming you can’t afford to pay for the funeral.
 The county will then bury or cremate the body, and may give you the option to claim the ashes for a fee.

 - Look into a FEMA plan.
 The Federal Emergency Management Agency (FEMA) may pay for a portion or all of the funeral costs if the person died during a natural disaster.

 - Ask if your funeral home has any extra funds.
 Some funeral homes donate services or extra items for people in need.